 The military prison at Guantánamo Bay represents grave violations of human rights by the U.S. government.
-As it enters its 21st year of existence as a center for indefinite detention, it continues to hold 30 Muslim men, most without charge, none having received a fair trial.
-Many, like Toffiq al-Bihani, were tortured by the U.S. government.
-Seventeen of the detainees, including al-Bihani, have been cleared for transfer to other countries yet remain behind bars.
+Now in its 24th year of existence as a center for indefinite detention, it continues to hold 15 Muslim men.
+Six have never been charged.
+None have received a fair trial.
+Three of the detainees have been cleared for transfer to other countries yet remain behind bars.

-Join our global monthly vigils on the first Wednesday of every month to protest indefinite detention without charge or trial by the US government at Guantanamo.
+Join a vigil to protest indefinite detention without charge or trial by the US government on the first Wednesday of every month!

 READ OUR LATEST RESEARCH

-Amnesty International’s report on the Guantánamo Bay detention facility highlights the ongoing and historic human rights violations there, as detentions there enter their 21st year.
-President Biden has said he supports closing Guantanamo, but he needs to act much more quickly to get it done.
+Amnesty International’s report on the Guantánamo Bay detention facility highlights the ongoing and historic human rights violations there, as detentions there enter their 24th year.
 Check out the full report, entitled USA: Right the Wrong, Decision Time on Guantánamo.

 TEST YOUR KNOWLEDGE